 Sigrid holds a B.S. in Journalism from the University of Oregon and an M.A. in Communications Design from the Yale Gordon College of Liberal Arts at the University of Baltimore.
 Prior to coming to CEC, she worked for several organizations in Washington, D.C., including the Alliance to Save Energy and the National Wildlife Federation.
 She is an alum of the Santa Barbara Foundation’s Katherine Harvey Fellows program and the Courage to Lead program for non-profit leaders, and sits on the board of Leading From Within.
 She is also a commissioner for the Santa Barbara County Commission for Women.
 She received the 2015 Women of Achievement Award from the Association of Women in Communications, Santa Barbara.

-Kathi King is the development activities manager at CEC and plays a key role in organizing CEC’s Green Gala and other events.
+Kathi King is the Director of Outreach and Education Programs at CEC and plays a key role in organizing CEC’s Earth Day Festival and Green Gala.
 Kathi is behind CEC’s Rethink the Drink bottled water reduction program in area schools.
-She is also a founding partner in Where’s Your Bag, a City of Santa Barbara education program designed to encourage consumers to bring their own bags when they shop.
+She is on the board of the Montecito Association and on the Sustainability Committee at Santa Barbara High School.

 Eileen Daley has been an integral part of CEC since 2001.
 She brought with her a varied business background, including everything from assisting with large studio photographic productions for 10 years to developing mail order systems for new health product suppliers.
 Eileen has called Santa Barbara home for over 25 years now, but took time away to ride her bike across the United States!
 Eileen is car-free and rides her bike to work every day.